US Core Implementation Guide

 • If the FHIR server has updated the resource status to entered-in-error:

-• For patient facing applications, A FHIR Server SHOULD remove the contents of resource leaving only an id and status.
-Note this typically will not be conformant with the US Core or FHIR StructureDefinitions.
+• For patient facing applications, A FHIR Server SHOULD remove the resource’s contents, leaving only an id and status.
+Note that this typically will not conform to the US Core or FHIR StructureDefinitions.

 • For provider-facing applications, the content may be supplied with content and additional detail (such as the reason for the status change) that the patient viewing system would typically not have access to.